12 Character Writing Tips for Fiction Writers

 Characters are the heart and soul of every story.

 We connect with characters in fiction for any number of reasons.
 Maybe the character reminds us a little of ourselves.
-We might love her because she represents who we want to be, or we might hate her because she reminds us of the parts of ourselves we are ashamed of.
+We might love her because she represents who we want to be, or we might hate her because she reminds us of the parts of ourselves that we are ashamed of.
 Some characters feel like friends; others remind us of our enemies.
 We might admire a character’s heroism and relate to his philosophy or we might admonish his acts of destruction and hate.

 Some writers argue that it’s not necessary for readers to connect or identify with characters in a story.
-That might be true to some extent, but the most beloved stories throughout the history of literature are populated with characters we love or characters we love to hate.
+That might be true to some extent, but the most beloved stories throughout the history of literature are populated with characters we love and characters we love to hate.
 There’s something to be said for making readers care.

 Character Writing Tips

-- Dialogue: the way we talk depends on the language we speak and where we live (or grew up) but there’s also something unique to each person’s style of speaking.
+- Dialogue: The way we talk depends on the language we speak and where we live (or grew up) but there’s also something unique to each person’s style of speaking.
 We repeat certain words and phrases, inflect certain syllables, and make certain gestures while we speak.

-- Physical Description: our primary method of identifying each other is the way we look; hair and eye color, height and weight, scars and tattoos, and the style of clothing we wear are all part of our physical descriptions.
+- Physical Description: Our primary method of identifying each other is the way we look; hair and eye color, height and weight, scars and tattoos, and the style of clothing we wear are all part of our physical descriptions.

 - Name: Esmerelda doesn’t sound like a soccer mom, and Joe doesn’t sound like an evil sorcerer.
-Make sure the names you choose for your characters match their personalities and the role they play in the story.
+Make sure the names you choose for your characters match their personalities and the roles they play in the story.

 - Strengths and Weaknesses: Villains sometimes do nice things and heroes occasionally take the low road.
 What are your character’s most positive and negative behaviors and personality traits?

-- Friends and Family: these are the people in our inner circles, and they have played important roles in shaping our personalities and our lives.
+- Friends and Family: These are the people in our inner circles, and they have played important roles in shaping our personalities and our lives.
 Who are your characters’ friends and family before the story starts?
 What new friends will they meet once the story begins?

-- Position in the World: what do your characters do for a living?
+- Position in the World: What do your characters do for a living?
 What are their daily lives like?
 Where do they live?
 What is a character’s role or position among his or her friends, family, or coworkers?

-- Skills and Abilities: a character’s skills and abilities can get him out of a tight spot or prevent him from being able to get out of a tight spot.
+- Skills and Abilities: A character’s skills and abilities can get him out of a tight spot or prevent him from being able to get out of a tight spot.
 Skills can be useless or they can come in handy.
 Does your character have an education or special training?
 What can he do?